-For regulatory reporting purposes, the Company is required to compute its capital adequacy ratios and leverage ratio on unconsolidated basis that is different from the basis of consolidation for accounting purposes.
+Before 1 July 2022, for regulatory reporting purposes, the Company is required to compute its capital adequacy ratios and leverage ratio on unconsolidated basis that is different from the basis of consolidation for accounting purposes.
+As a result of the review of the scope of consolidation for regulatory purposes, the Bank is required to calculate the key prudential ratios on both unconsolidated and consolidated basis with effective from 1 July 2022.
 The basis is set out in the Note 3(a) to the Regulatory Disclosure Statements.
-The disclosures of capital adequacy ratios, leverage ratio and liquidity maintenance ratio as required by Banking (Disclosure) Rules are available in the section of Regulatory Disclosures on our website http://www.bosc-hk.com/en/Channel/xinxi.html
+The disclosures of capital adequacy ratios, leverage ratio and liquidity maintenance ratio as required by Banking (Disclosure) Rules are available in the section of Regulatory Disclosures on our website.